nancyjlau/nancyjlau.github.io/content/posts/intro-to-proofs/index.md

 If you try to provide a direct proof for the example above, you can see that proof by contrapositive provides a cleaner proof than a direct proof.

 Remember the [proof guidelines](https://nancyjlau.github.io/posts/intro-to-proofs/#proof-guidelines)!!

+### Proof by Cases

+Recall that our aim is to investigate when $\forall x \in S, P(x) \implies Q(x)$ is true whenever $P(x)$ is true for $x \in S$.
+Such an x can have various properties, one of which being a membership of a subset of S. If we can proof that the given statement is true for each property of $x$, it will be true in general.
+Breaking our proof in such a manner is called *proof by cases^ (e.g. given $n$ is an integer, we have two cases: n is even or n is odd)